semgrep/semgrep-docs/docs/experiments/multiple-focus-metavariables.md

 # Using multiple focus metavariables

 Semgrep matches all pieces of code captured by focus metavariables when you specify them in a rule.
-Include the metavariables that you want to focus on by specifying each of them in a YAML list.
+Include the metavariables that you want to focus on by specifying each in a YAML list.
 This enables Semgrep to match these metavariables regardless of their position in code.

 :::info
 This feature is using `focus-metavariable`, see [`focus-metavariable`](/writing-rules/rule-syntax/#focus-metavariable) documentation for more information.
 :::

-There are two methods of focusing on multiple metavariables.
+There are two methods of focusing Semgrep on multiple metavariables.
 Each of them can lead to different results:

-- **Recommended**: Including `focus-metavariable` with more metavariables directly under the `patterns` key returns results regardless of whether there is an overlap between these variables:
+- **Recommended**, set union: Including `focus-metavariable` with more metavariables directly under the `patterns` key returns results regardless of whether there is an overlap between these variables:
     ```yaml
         patterns:
           - pattern: foo($X, ..., $Y)